Jacques Mathias Oliveira

 In 2019, I was approached by ROLI, which was about to release the LUMI keyboard and an educational iPad app.
 They hired me as a consultant, and there I was, creating classical backing tracks for LUMI's iPad app.
 It was the second 'seed' for my YouTube channel.
 I spent three years on this project (more to come in the future), and it has been amazing to test on real-world jobs some technical ideas I had for MIDI performance projects.
 Again, if interested, you can hear some of these tracks on the tab.

 If you're still reading, I welcome you to my website and hope you'll find the YouTube videos engaging while learning a few things!
-If you enjoy the project, please consider looking at my shop.
-You'll find some exciting products that will potentially make your personal music journey easier.
+I'll be playing guitar and sharing info I've been able to accumulate over the decades.
+See you there.

 Take care of yourself,